dev7a/samstacks/README.md

 ## Troubleshooting / FAQ

 - **Manifest Validation Errors:**
+  - **Always run validation first**: Use `samstacks validate <manifest-file>` before deployment to catch errors early
+  - **Schema errors**: Check for typos in field names - the validator provides suggestions for common mistakes
+  - **Template expression errors**: Verify `${{ ... }}` syntax and ensure stack references use the correct format
+  - **Dependency order**: Stack outputs can only reference stacks defined earlier in the pipeline
+  - **Line numbers**: When available, line numbers help locate errors quickly in your manifest file
   - Ensure your YAML syntax is correct.
   - Check that all required fields (like `id` and `dir` for each stack) are present.
   - Verify that paths specified in `dir` exist relative to your manifest file.